unexpectedpanda/retool/readme.md

 If Git and Python aren't your thing, you can download ZIP files containing Windows and macOS binaries from the [dist](https://github.com/unexpectedpanda/retool/tree/master/dist) folder.
-Make sure to grab the clonelists ZIP file as well, and extract them both into the same folder to install.
+Make sure to grab the clonelists + config ZIP file as well, and extract them both into the same folder to install.

 ### Python